qsopol/SelfAssessment/Skills/Programming.md

-## Programming fundamental concepts:👂 heard
+## Programming fundamental concepts

-- Syntax and concepts:👂 heard
+- Syntax and concepts
-  - value:👂 heard
+  - value:🖐️ used
-  - identifier:👂 heard
+  - identifier:🖐️ used
-  - variable:👂 heard
+  - variable:🖐️ used
-  - constant:👂 heard
+  - constant:🖐️ used
-  - scalar:👂 heard
+  - scalar:🖐️ used
-  - literal:👂 heard
+  - literal:🖐️ used
-  - expression:👂 heard
+  - expression:🖐️ used
-  - heap:👂 heard
+  - heap:🖐️ used
-  - function:👂 heard
+  - function:🖐️ used
-  - procedure:👂 heard
+  - procedure:🖐️ used
-  - method:👂 heard
+  - method:🖐️ used
-  - class:👂 heard
+  - class:🖐️ used
-  - prototype:👂 heard
+  - prototype:🖐️ used
-  - event:👂 heard
+  - event:🖐️ used
-  - type:👂 heard
+  - type:🖐️ used
-  - primitive types:👂 heard
+  - primitive types:🖐️ used
-  - reference types:👂 heard
+  - reference types:🖐️ used
-  - flag:👂 heard
+  - flag:🖐️ used
   - lexical scope:👂 heard
   - code block:👂 heard
   - conditions:👂 heard